Introduction

 Dutch, English, Finnish, French, German, German (Fraktur), Classical Greek, Modern Greek, Icelandic, Italian, Latin, Polish, Portuguese, Russian, Spanish, Swedish |

-This tool uses a combination of an Tesseract webservice for text layout analysis and OCR and a multilingual version of TICCL for normalization.
+This tool uses a combination of an Tesseract webservice for text layout analysis and OCR and a multilingual version of TICCL for normalisation.

 |